-The Management Board consists of 3 to 7 members.
+The Management Board consists of three to seven members.
 The members and the chairman of the Management Board are elected by the Supervisory Board for periods of three years at a time.
 For electing a member to the Management Board his or her written consent is needed.
 The chairman of the Management Board may propose that the Supervisory Board also appoint a vice chairman of the Management Board, who fulfils the chairman's duties in the absence of the chairman.
 Every member of the Management Board may represent the Company alone in any legal and business matter.
 According to the law the Supervisory Board may recall any member of the Management Board without a reason.
 A member of the Management Board may resign without a reason by informing the Supervisory Board about the resignation.

 At present, the Management Board has three members.
 Mr. Janek Stalmeister, Chairman, is responsible for leading the Board and general and strategic management of the Group, additionally he is responsible for IT, hotel operations, retail operations, cargo operations and regional offices.
 Mr. Andres Hunt, Vice Chairman, is responsible for fulfilling the chairman's duties in his absence, finance, technical management and internal control.
 Mr. Lembit Kitter is responsible for the Group's sales & marketing, daily operations, customer service, business development and human resources.
 The Supervisory Board has concluded service agreements with the members of the Management Board.
-In 2016 the remuneration of the members of the Group's Management Board was in total EUR 1.3 million.
-The remuneration of the members of the Management Board does not include compensation of the share option programme.
+In 2017 the remuneration of the members of the Group's Management Board was EUR 1.1 million in total.